appsmithorg/appsmith-docs/website/docs/write-code/best-practices.md

 ```jsx
 const result = arrayValues.map(item => item.filter(value => value.find(() => {})));
 ```
-Complex logical functions like the above example can adversely affect the performance of your app when bound directly to widget properties like `Visible`, `Disabled`, or color attributes like `Text color` or `Background color`.
+Complex logical functions like the above example can adversely affect your app's performance when bound directly to widget properties like `Visible`, `Disabled`, or color attributes like `Text color` or `Background color`.
 Appsmith recommends clubbing array and object-related functions instead of deep nesting for improved performance.

 Example: